BIDMCDigitalPsychiatry/LAMP-platform/docs/03-about/03-publications.md

 :::

-### Piloting Smartphone Digital Phenotyping to Understand Problematic Internet Use in an Adolescent and Young Adult Sample
+### Piloting Smartphone Digital Phenotyping to Understand Problematic Internet Use in an Adolescent and Young Adult Sample.

 [![](assets/Springer 1.19.2022.png)](assets/Springer 1.19.2022.pdf)